 The cost of a colonoscopy and/or office visits are generally covered by insurance.
 Unfortunately, the OpenBiome stool product is expensive, not FDA approved, and not covered by insurance, but we work with patients to find affordable options when possible.
 We are not making a profit, but need to be reimbursed for the cost of the material and in some cases state regulations do not allow us to collect the payment after the procedure is done.
 Further details will be provided by your provider ordering this procedure.

 How are donors selected?

-After the procedure, the patient can go home and in majority of cases start having healthy, normal bowel movements after 24 to 48 hours.
-For first 24-48 hours they will have a little bit of bloating, mild cramping, abdominal pain but it rarely persists.
+After the procedure, the patient can go home and in most cases start having healthy, normal bowel movements after 24 to 48 hours.
+For the first 24-48 hours, they could have a little bit of bloating, mild cramping, abdominal pain but it rarely persists.

 How do people feel about this procedure?